University of Pretoria Institute for Sustainable Malaria Control

 Click here for our complete publication list...

-Click on the image to read the article in full.
+Click on the image to go to the parasite article series.

 Research, innovation and education: Transcending disciplines, to allow for transdisciplinary collaborations and translational applications towards malaria elimination.
 This has been the ethos of the University of Pretoria Institute for Sustainable Malaria Control (UP ISMC) from its inception.
 To truly delve into the Institute’s holistic approach to make a difference in the ongoing war against malaria, and to get a deeper understanding of transdisciplinarity in action, read the UP ISMC transdisciplinarity case study published in the University of Pretoria’s 2019 Sustainable Development Report.